slint-ui/slint/README.md

 ## Contact us

+Please feel free to join [Github discussions](https://github.com/sixtyfpsui/sixtyfps/discussions) for general talk or questions.
 [Github issues](https://github.com/sixtyfpsui/sixtyfps/issues) can be used to report public suggestions or bugs.

 You can also contact us privately by sending email to info@sixtyfps.io